If you've ever wondered how to rinse quinoa, you're going to love our Easy Rinse Method for Quinoa!

-I’ve featured a couple of posts that have used quinoa, the ancient power food that is making a resurgence in the 21 century.
+We have a few quinoa recipes here on Platter Talk.
+Quniona is the ancient power food that is making a resurgence in the 21 century.

-Before cooking the quinoa though, it needs to be rinsed well with cold water.
-This simple process will help get rid of the bitter tasting compound (saponin) that coats the tiny seeds; if you don’t do it, it’s going to taste wrong and you'll never want to use this ancient power food again in your diet.
+As you may or may not know, quinoa needs to be rinsed with cold water before cooking it.
+This simple process will help get rid of the bitter-tasting compound (saponin) that coats the tiny seeds; if you don’t do it, it’s going to taste wrong and you'll never want to use this ancient power food again in your diet.
 We don't want that!

 This basket-style coffee filter stores easily in your kitchen drawers and make for a handy fine-mesh strainer for rinsing quinoa and so much more!
 Order yours from the Amazon below!

 Platter Talk is an Amazon affiliate and receives a very small commission on any sales which help us to keep bringing you the best recipes and food ideas around!

 If you don't have a fine-mesh strainer in your kitchen (like me) , use a coffee filter.
 It does a great job of holding the quinoa while that nasty bitter-tasting stuff goes down the drain and leaves the good tasting seed for you to enjoy!